patelsahil2k03/patelsahil2k03/README.md

 - 👋 Hi, I’m @patelsahil2k03
+A Computer Engineering Student and a Sportsperson.
+Enthusiastic and always keen to learn about new domains in my field.
 - 👀 I’m interested in ...
 MACHINE LEARNING AND APP DEVELOPMENT
 - 🌱 I’m currently learning ...
 ML / CSS / PYTHON / FLUTTER / C++ / C / JAVA / WEB & APP DEVELOPMENT
 - 💞️ I’m looking to collaborate on ...